+- Africa is the second-largest continent.

+(Asia is the largest in the world!)

-- Africa is the second-largest continent. - Africa is 11,608,000 square miles!
-It's so big, the continental United States, Alaska, China and Europe can fit inside the entire continent! - There are 54 countries on the continent of Africa. - As of 2014, Africa had a population of 1,072,254,100 people.
+- It's so big, the continental United States,

+Alaska, China and Europe can fit inside the entire continent!

+- There are 54 countries in Africa.

 Africa is a TROPICAL continent